metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 1. "Windows Remote Administration" service is running.
 2. "PowerShell remoting" is configured and enabled on remote machine

-## Does this firewall give me the right protection?
+## Does this firewall give me the right protection

 Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall (network) part of protection.